mzwallace/dw-cli/README.md

-  --number-lines    Number of lines to print on each tail   [default: null] --level-filter    Error level to filter by                  [default: []] --message-length  Length to truncate a log message        [default: null] --message-filter  Filter a log message by text            [default: null]
+  --number-lines    Number of lines to print on each tail   [default: null] --level-filter    Error level to filter by                  [default: []] --message-length  Length to truncate a log message        [default: null] --message-filter  Filter a log message by regexp          [default: null]

 user@computer:~/Sites/site$ dw log dev01
 [23:23:28] Streaming log files from dev01-region-brand.demandware.net